Northgate station (Sound Transit): Station layout

-Northgate Station was designed by Hewitt Architects, a Seattle-based firm that also worked on Roosevelt station.
+Northgate station was designed by Hewitt Architects, a Seattle-based firm that also worked on Roosevelt station.
 The station features several pieces of public art that was funded by the "STart" program, which allocates a percent of construction costs for art.
-Seattle-based artist Mary Ann Peters created Darner's Prism, a set of painted glass murals depicting a green darner dragonfly, the official state insect of Washington, laid over representations of the nearby freeway noise and Thornton Creek.
-The larger mural spans 100 ft above the platform's west clerestory and a smaller companion is located in the north stairwell.
+Seattle-based artist Mary Ann Peters created Darner's Prism, a set of painted glass murals inspired by the green darner dragonfly, the official state insect of Washington, laid over representations of the nearby freeway noise and Thornton Creek.
+The larger mural spans 100 ft above the platform's west clerestory and a smaller companion is located in the north stairwell; both were produced by German glassmakers Franz Mayer of Munich.
 Cris Bruch created two new sculptures for the station's plaza and north entrance to complement his earlier work at the original transit center.
 The plaza work is a 23 ft steel sculpture with nine "trunks" with clusters of aluminum "blossoms" that hang from their curved branches, while the north entrance has several polyhedrons mounted to the screen wall on the station's façade.

+The station was represented in maps and signage by a pictogram that depicted a dragonfly.
+The pictogram series was retired in 2024 and replaced by station numbers.